-Important: U.S. Coast Guard regulations require that boats have a sanitation system on board to control pollution.
+Important: U.S.Coast Guard regulations require that boats have a sanitation system on board to control pollution.
 Waste is to be stored in a holding tank or other device so it can be properly disposed of at a shore facility.
 Discharging this waste overboard in the U.S. lakes, rivers, bays, and sounds and within 3 miles of shore in international waters is prohibited.
 Check with the Coast Guard regarding regulations in your area.

 - 1. Power up the DC panel as described in this section. - 2.
-Open the seacock valve located in the transom area behind the aft bulkhead access panel. - 3.
-Switch the MACERATOR breaker at the DC main electrical panel to ON.
+Open the seacock valve located under the steps to salon. - 3.
+Switch the MACERATOR breaker at the DC main electrical control panel to ON.